KenWuqianghao/interview-coder/README.md

 ## API Integration

-This version of the application still requires an API connection to process screenshots and generate solutions.
-You'll need to set up your own API service or modify the code to use a different solution generation method.
+This version of the application uses Google's Gemini API (gemini-2.0-flash model) to process screenshots and generate solutions.
+You must provide your own Gemini API key in the `.env` file for the application to work properly.

 ## Disclaimer